Lucodivo/Eccohedra/HowToPortals.md

 ### Method Portal Definition
 - A doorway to a separate 3D environment or "scene"

-### Method Limitations
-- 1 bit is used per scene (potential portal destination)
-    - There are typically only 8 bpp in a stencil buffer, meaning that the current implementation is limited to 8 scenes.
-Though one should be able to overcome these limitations by interpreting bits differently depending on the context of the program.
-        - Ex: Given the context of the current scene, one can differ in interpretations of bits in the stencil buffer.
-        Instead of having some global meaning of each bit.

 ### Steps
-1) Draw geometry of current scene.
-2) Recursion Base Case: If we have reached our defined portal recursive depth, we have completed.
-End of algorithm.
-3) For each portal, draw them to the stencil buffer.
-Turning on the bit that represents the scene of that portals destination.
-   - In OpenGL, specific bits are turned on using...
-        - glStencilOp(ref = 0xFF, stencilMask = portalSourceBitMask), which makes it so the stencil test is:
-          0xFF & portalSourceBitMask == stencilBufferFragmentBits & portalSourceBitMask
-          Which allows a portal to be drawn only in a place where the portals home scene bit has been written.
+1) Clear stencil buffer to *portal_base_mask*.
+    - *portal_base_mask* is some value in the range of [1, (2<sup>n</sup> - *max_portal_recursion* - 1)]
-        - glStencilMask(mask = portalDestinationBitMask), which limits the writing of bits to only the bit represented by portalDestinationBitMask.
+      - *n* is the number of bits per pixel in the stencil buffer.
-        - glStencilFunc(GL_KEEP, GL_KEEP, GL_REPLACE), which writes glStencilOp's ref (0xFF) ANDed with glStencilMasks's bits to the stencil buffer only when a fragment passes both the depth and stencil tests.
-The result is turning on the destination scene's bit and leaving other bits unaffected.
-4) For each portal, redraw them to the stencil buffer, taking advantage of the depth buffer now handling overlapping portals, and turn off all bits that do not represent the scene of the portal's destination.
-   - In OpenGL, specific bits are turned off using...
-        - glStencilOp(GL_KEEP, GL_KEEP, GL_ZERO), which says if we pass the stencil tests and the depth test, we want to zero all the bits.
-        - glStencilMask(mask = ~portalDestinationBitMask), which limits the zeroing to all but the destination scene's bit.
+      - *max_protal_recursion* is the maximum depth of portals within portals that you wish for your renderer support.
+2) Draw geometry of current scene.
+3) Recursion Base Case: If the current level of recursion is equal to *max_portal_recursion*, do nothing and pop one level of recursion, returning to the recursive step that lead us here or ending the algorithm all together if *max_portal_recursion* is equal to zero.
+If we have not reached *max_portal_recursion*, continue to the next step.
+4) Draw each portal in the scene to the depth buffer.
+   - Definitely do **NOT** draw to the stencil buffer.
+Drawing to color is find and can potentially help in debugging.
-5) For each portal, redraw them in a way that clears the depth buffer for the region covered by the portal.
+5) For each portal in the scene...
-   - In OpenGL, specific depth bits are cleared using...
-         - glStencilFunc(GL_EQUAL, 0xFF, portalDestinationBitMask), which makes the stencil test only pass where the portalsDestinationBit has been set
-         - glDepthFunc(GL_ALWAYS), which makes the depth test always pass
-         - gl_FragDepth = 1.0f, which always writes the depth of the fragment to the furthest value (this is GLSL code set in the fragment shader)
-6) For each portal...
+   1) Draw the portal to increment the stencil value by 1, where the portal's depth is both equal to that stored in the depth buffer and the stencil is equal to *scene_current_mask*.
+      - *scene_current_mask* is equal to *portal_base_mask* plus the level of recursion (starting at level zero).
+   2) Draw the portal to clear the depth buffer, where the portal's stencil value is equal to *portal_current_mask*.
+      - *portal_current_mask* is *scene_current_mask* plus one. (produced by the increment of the last step)
-    1) Create a unique oblique projection matrix made specifically for the portal and supply it to the renderer.
+   3) Create a unique oblique projection matrix made specifically for the portal and supply it to the renderer.
+      - The purpose of this projection matrix is to render only what is **beyond** a virtual window.
+        If the same projection matrix is used for the scene containing the portal, the "virtual window" will act simply as a sliver of another scene.
+The oblique projection matrix clips any geometry between the camera and the portal, preventing anything in the scene beyond the portal to rendered in front of the portal.
+      - See [references](#References) for an in-depth general explanation of an oblique projection matrix.
+      - See function [*obliquePerspective*](shared_cpp/noop_math/noop_math.cpp#L1095) in project source for this project's implementation.
-    2) Draw geometry of scene beyond portal using the oblique projection matrix
+   4) Draw geometry of scene beyond portal using the oblique projection matrix, where the stencil value is equal to *portal_current_mask*.
-    3) Recursive Step: Go to step 2 for the scene beyond this portal.
+   5) Recursive Step: Start at step 2 for the scene beyond the portal.
+This increments the level of recursion by one.

-### NOTES
+   6) Draw the portal to clear the stencil value to zero.
+6) END: Pop one level of recursion, returning to the recursive step that lead us here.
+Or, if *scene_current_mask* equals *portal_base_mask*, the algorithm is complete and there is no work left to be done.

 #### How Does This Work Again?: OpenGL's Stencil Buffer
 - glEnable/Disable(GL_STENCIL_TEST) enable and disable not only testing for the stencil but also writing to it.